June 29, 2018

 Trustwave said that the certificate was used within a private network as part of a data loss prevention system – in other words, to intercept Internet communications within a company.

-Mozilla subsequently discussed distrusting Trustwave as certificate authority, but eventually decided against it.
+Mozilla subsequently discussed distrusting Trustwave as a certificate authority, but eventually decided against it.

 CT is an open framework for monitoring the TLS/SSL certificate system and auditing specific TLS/SSL certificates.